 What is IGH?

-IGH is the first organization to focus on homelessness as a global phenomenon with an emphasis on those who are living on the street or in emergency shelters.
-It is a partnership between DePaul University in Chicago, USA, and Depaul International, a London-based organization that provides direct services and advocacy for homeless people in the UK, Ireland, Ukraine, Slovakia, USA, and France.
+The Institute of Global Homelessness (IGH) drives a global movement to end street homelessness.
+Our vision is a world where everyone has a home that offers security, safety, autonomy, and opportunity.
+Founded in 2014, IGH is the first organization to focus on homelessness as a global phenomenon with an emphasis on those who are living on the street or in emergency shelters.
+It is a partnership between DePaul University (Chicago, USA), and Depaul International (London, UK), which provides direct services for people experiencing homelessness in the UK, Ireland, Ukraine, Slovakia, Croatia, USA, and France.
 The IGH staff and Advisory Committee work with a broad network of world-class advisors, experts, and organizations — balancing geographies, cultures, and skills.

 We work towards our vision through our three strategic priorities:

 Advocate for international homelessness policy focused on definition and measurement

 Partner with cities and countries eager to take concrete action to solve the problem